muratk5n/thirdwave/en/README.md

 ---

----

 PAK army is too involved in civilian politics.
 They "talk too much".
 I remember it like yesterday Asia Minor right-wing fascist coup leader Evren and theirs Zia ul-Haq shaking hands smiling to the cameras and calling eachother brothers.
 Overly meddling mil types need to get a soda and a smile and shut the phuck up.
+Go to your barracks asshole

 ---